hasura/ndc-graphql/README.md

 ```

 If you just need to update your existing connector you can run the update command again.

+This will add/update the commands defined in the subgraph metadata defined in `metadata/graphql/commands`.
+Currently you will want to remove the `headers` argument defined in these commands
+as this will be supplied automatically by the argument presets.

+TODO: Provide example of command metadata.

 ### Replicating specific permissions in models